Scott’s Spots – Pemberton, your South West escape

-Nestled among the dense Karri forest, the picturesque town of Pemberton offers a unique freshwater fishing experience for Western Australian anglers, writes Western Angler editor Scott Coghlan in the latest edition of Scott’s Spots.
+Nestled among the dense Karri forest, the picturesque town of Pemberton offers a unique freshwater fishing experience for Western Australian anglers, writes Western Angler editor Scott Coghlan in the latest edition of Scott’s Spots

-We aren’t blessed with a whole lot of inland fishing options in WA, especially in the South West, but Pemberton is the heart of freshwater fishing in this State and the nearby rivers, stream and dams offer a stunning bush environment in which to wet a line.
+We aren’t blessed with a whole lot of inland fishing options in WA, especially in the South West, but Pemberton is the heart of freshwater fishing in this State and the nearby rivers, stream and dams offer stunning bush environment in which to wet a line.

 The town is the home of our freshwater hatchery, established in the 1930s, which still breeds the brown and rainbow trout that are used to stock waters of the South West each year to create what is a very different trout fishery from elsewhere in the world.